tahsin314/Bengali.ai-Handwritten-Character-Recognition-Challenge/README.md

 Used `OHEM Loss` for training.

 So far my best score is obtained from se-resnext50.
-It scored 0.981 on validation and 0.9707 on LB.
+It scored 0.981 on validation and `0.9707` on LB.

+**Update**: Another se-resnext50 model scores 0.9805 on val data but had lower loss.
+It achieved `0.9717` on LB.

 **Things that works**:
  - SE-Resnext50